1601-mma2013/One_Call/README.md

 ###e.
 Key path scenarios

-1. Michee logs in with her IC number, name and phone number.
+1. Michee signs up with her IC number, name and phone number.
 At the home page, Michee taps the 'settings' button.
 Michee then inserts her personal information into the 'My Data' tab.
 She also selects her language as English in the 'language' tab.
 Michee briefly view through the 'Help' tab to learn more about the application.

 2. Next, Michee taps 'Contacts'.
 Michee then keys in 3 phone numbers in the 'family' category, as well as for the 'friends' category with her closest family and friends.
 For the 'ICE' tab, she adds emergency numbers of her family doctor, car service centre and electrician.